dvdsk/service-install/README.md

 For more detailed examples (such as a working Tui/Prompt) see

 ### Future work
- - Offer a pre build TUI/Prompt.
-That would allow the end user to go through the install interactively.
+ - Make the pre build TUI/Prompt more customizable.
  - Windows support (could use some help here, not a big windows user myself)

 ### Contribution